FreeCodeCampBusan/javascript_videos/README.md

 4. **Where Art Thou** -- Object literals.
 Creating an array of object keys with `Object.keys()` and testing whether or not every item of an array passes a test with `every()`.
 YouTube: https://youtu.be/zFYkDRnKdLw

 5. **Search and Replace** -- If you've been following along, this challenge is nothing you couldn't do on your own!
 Very simple, but I introduce the `.charAt()` method.
 YouTube: https://youtu.be/4Zx0OFWVj-w

+6. **Pig Latin** -- Converting an English word into Pig Latin.
+YouTube: https://youtu.be/Rg-0XRgsFlI

+7. **DNA Pairings** -- Creating a 2d array of paired DNA elements.
+YouTube: https://youtu.be/TlksPje9A5Y

+8. **Missing Letter** -- Finding the missing letter in a range of letters.
+YouTube: https://youtu.be/ZdU3v0irI24

 ## Contribute